MicrosoftDocs/power-automate-docs/articles/limits-and-config.md

 [!INCLUDE [sharepoint-detailed-docs](includes/sharepoint-detailed-docs.md)]

-## Other configuration

-See [IP address configuration](ip-address-configuration.md) for additional details on how to permit access to automated, scheduled and instant flows, including required endpoints.

 ## IP addresses

-Requests from Power Automate use IP addresses that depend on the region of the [environment](https://docs.microsoft.com/power-automate/environments-overview-maker) in which your flow exists.
+See [IP address configuration](ip-address-configuration.md) for additional details on how to permit access to automated, scheduled, and instant flows, including the required endpoints.